 Is it risky to use a VPN?

 Not all VPNs are risky to use.
-To decrease the risk of using a VPN, it’s best to choose a reputable VPN solution that has a no-logs policy and protects your privacy over free VPN services.
+To minimize the risk of using a VPN, it’s best to select a reputable VPN solution that adheres to a no-logs policy and prioritizes your privacy, rather than relying on free VPN services.
 In many cases, a paid VPN is a better choice instead of a free version.

 What does a VPN not protect you from?